dan-chui/dan-chui/README.md

 ---

-I am a cybersecurity analyst with a background in financial risk, currently building hands-on experience in **security operations, incident response, and threat hunting using Microsoft Defender and KQL**.
+I am a cybersecurity and technology risk analyst with a background in financial risk, building hands-on experience across **security operations, incident investigation, and data-driven risk analysis**.

+My work focuses on:

+- Investigating attacker behavior using endpoint telemetry
-My work focuses on **investigating attacker behavior, reconstructing incidents, and translating technical findings into structured risk and control improvements**.
+- Reconstructing incidents and translating findings into risk insights
+- Applying structured risk frameworks and analytical models
+- Bridging **security operations, governance, and financial risk concepts**

 ---